glotzerlab/signac-docs/docs/source/tips_and_tricks.rst

 On a system with a fast SSD, a project can hold about 100,000 jobs before the latency for various operations (searching, filtering, iteration) becomes unwieldy.
 Some **signac** projects have scaled up to around 1,000,000 jobs, but the performance can be slower.
 This is especially difficult on network file systems found on HPC clusters, because accessing many small files is expensive compared to accessing fewer large files.
-If your project needs to explore a large parameter space with many jobs, consider a state point schema that allows you to do more work with fewer jobs, instead of a small amount of work for many jobs, perhaps by reducing one dimension of the parameter space being explored.
+If your project needs to explore a large parameter space with many jobs, consider a :term:`project schema` that allows you to do more work with fewer jobs, instead of a small amount of work for many jobs, perhaps by reducing one dimension of the parameter space being explored.
 After adding or removing jobs, it is recommended to run the CLI command ``$ signac update-cache`` or the Python method ``Project.update_cache()`` to update the persistent (centralized) cache of all state points in the project.
 For workflows implemented with **signac-flow**, the choice of pre-conditions and post-conditions can have a dramatic effect on performance.
 In particular, conditions that check for file existence, like ``FlowProject.post.isfile``, are typically much faster than conditions that require reading a file's contents.